tederickson/bad-data-batch/README.md

 The database contains 827,126 rows while actors_and_directors.csv contains 844,338 lines.

+An ETL was performed on actors_and_directors.csv to add a unique id to each row.
+The original file is found in actors_and_directors.original.csv.
+The change ensures that multiple imports produce the same results.

 Database modified to store duplicate movies.
 The actor_and_director table now contains 836771 rows.
 There are 7567 invalid entries.